mrborges23/Bait-ER/README.md

 ## Output file

 The output file has information about the posterior of sigma per locus.
-The output file has six columns with the following order: chromosome, position, average sigma, log Bayes factor (for the hypothesis that sigma is different from 0), and the posterior values of alpha and beta (also know as shape and rate parameters).
+The output file has six columns with the following order: chromosome, position, reference, average sigma, log Bayes factor (for the hypothesis that sigma is different from 0), and the posterior values of alpha and beta (also know as shape and rate parameters).
+The reference column reports the reference allele for which sigma was calculated, not the refence allele indicated on the `sync_file`.

 The output for the first three loci of the example.txt data is the following:

 ```
-chromosome position sigma      logBF    alpha   beta
+chromosome position reference  sigma      logBF    alpha   beta
-chrI       3049     -0.0129154 -1.57228 5229.56 5297.98
+chrI       3049     A          -0.0129154 -1.57228 5229.56 5297.98
-chrI       3056     -0.0184936 -2.37067 5312.73 5412.84
+chrI       3056     G          -0.0184936 -2.37067 5312.73 5412.84
-chrI       3141     -0.0092678 -1.08498 5035.45 5082.55
+chrI       3141     G          -0.0092678 -1.08498 5035.45 5082.55
 ```

 Alpha and beta can be used to estimate other quantities of interest regarding the posterior distribution of sigma (or more correctly, 1 + sigma, the distribution of fitness): quantiles, credibility intervals, etc. To do so, one can use the `qgamma` function in `R`.
 For example, if we want a 95% credibility interval for sigma at position 3049 of chromosome I, one can simply type in `R`: